phxbrigade/SharedUseApp-Mobile/CONTRIBUTING.md

 # Contributing to Shared Use

+Thank you!
 Your blood is the mortar that makes this community strong!

 ## Git Guidelines